 Special effects can be obtained through a technique similar to embossing.
 The woodblock is carved according to the model desired, but at the printing stage, no color is applied on the block, so that after pressing with the baren a relief model remains on the paper.

 When the printing is all done, it is necessary to dry the prints as soon as possible.
 In drying, the best method is to place a newspaper between each print.
 Within an hour nearly 50 percent of the moisture will be taken away.
 Then the prints should be placed between cardboards, one cardboard between each print, and a weight placed on the pile.
 This allows the cardboard to absorb the remaining moisture, and at the same time keep the paper smooth and flat.
-Generally, the prints are kept three or four days between cardboard and the print is ready.
+Generally, the prints are kept for three or four days between cardboard and the print is ready.
 Ready to become a masterpiece.

 Japanese prints are very susceptible to fading, so protecting them should be a primary concern of collectors and curators.
 To correctly store the prints is to put each print within a pH-neutral paper folder and store it stacked with others inside rigid solanders.
 The papers and the linings of the boxes must all be made of acid-free (pH-neutral) materials!